samail-islam/zyt/README.md

 		```
   This will automatically setup the `zyt` command to work on any directory and delete the bash script.

+>[!NOTE]
-   >`zyt` hasn't yet tested on Windows,if any error   occurs, please notify by creating an issue or start a pull request.
+>`zyt` hasn't yet tested on Windows, if any error   occurs, please notify by creating an issue or start a pull request.

 ## Usage